aho-opensource/homepage/docs/ahoquiz.md

 Om du leser dette avsnittet, leser du antageligvis HTML-koden til siden.
-For å lese teksten i nettleseren kan du benytte "Developer mode"/"Inspect"/F12 i nettleseren til å deaktivere "font-family: hansgerhard !important" fra CSS.
-Da vil teksten vises i nettleseren med normal font!
+Du kan også benytte "Developer mode"/"Inspect"/F12 i nettleseren til å deaktivere "font-family: hansgerhard !important" fra CSS :)
 -->

-## A (8 bokstaver)
+## A (hint: 8 bokstaver)

 > "_We would not dare to conceive the things which are really mere commonplaces of existence._"
 >  \- Sherlock Holmes, 'A Case Of Identity'.